EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 24

 Defendant was on trial for the murder of Victim, who was killed during a barroom brawl.
 In the course of closing arguments to the jury, Prosecutor said, “Defendant’s whole defense is based on the testimony of Witness, who said that Victim attacked Defendant with a knife before Defendant struck him.
 No other witness testified to such an attack by Victim.
-I don’t believe Witness was telling the truth, and I don’t think you should believe him either.”
+I don’t believe Witness was telling the truth, and I don’t think you should believe him either."

 Was Prosecutor’s statement proper?